Page Contents

 An estate administrator could be a surviving spouse, someone named in the Will, a relative of the deceased, a friend, or an interested person.

-- Authority to act under IAEA may get granted by the court upon petition by the personal representative or given by the deceased person’s will.
+- Authority to act under the IAEA may be granted by the court upon petition by the personal representative or given by the deceased person’s will.

-- The person who petitions the court gets granted authority when the probate proceedings get started.
+- The person who petitions the court gets granted authority when the probate proceedings start.

-- This can also get done anytime during the probate process.
+- This can also be done anytime during the probate process.

-- If the decedent’s will prohibits IAEA, or an interested party provides the court good cause for why the estate should not get administered under IAEA, the estate cannot get administered under IAEA.
+- If the decedent’s will prohibits IAEA, or an interested party provides the court with good cause for why the estate should not be administered under IAEA, the estate cannot be administered under IAEA.

 - The authority to act then becomes limited authority versus full authority.

-Jennifer F. Scharre, probate and trust attorney discusses the advantages of administering a California probate estate with the power to sell real property without the court’s permission.
-This authority is under the Independent Administration of Estates Act or IAEA.
+Jennifer F. Scharre, a probate and trust attorney at Temmerman, Cilley & Kohlmann, LLP.
+She discusses the advantages of administering a California probate estate with the power to sell real property without the court’s permission.
+This authority is under the Independent Administration of Estates Act, or IAEA.

-The powers of a personal representative get granted when the judge grants Letters.
-Administration of the estate begins after the Letters get issued by the court.
-Letters Testamentary or Letters of Administration grant the level of authority and if a bond is required.
+The powers of a personal representative are granted when the judge grants Letters.
+Administration of the estate begins after the Letters are issued by the court.
+Letters Testamentary or Letters of Administration grant the level of authority, and if a bond is required.

 - Under the full authority, the executor or administrator may sell real property, exchange, grant an option to purchase, or borrow money with a loan secured by the real property at their discretion.

-- Under the limited authority, the personal representative has the power the act under IAEA except:
+- Under the limited authority, the personal representative has the power to act under the IAEA, except:

-- The power to sell, exchange, or grant an option to purchase or borrow money with a loan secured by a loan on the real property.
+- The power to sell, exchange, or grant an option to purchase or borrow money with a loan secured by the real property.

-If the Will prohibits IAEA, then neither authority gets granted by the court.
+If the Will prohibits the IAEA, then neither authority is granted by the court.

 Are Price and Terms Governed by Law Under IAEA?